oneqi/test-docker-dsc/README.md

 Copy-Item "C:\admin\All Resources\xPSDesiredStateConfiguration" -Destination "C:\Program Files\WindowsPowerShell\Modules" -recurse
 ```

-We need to heck 'DSCResources' on iis01 as we require 'xDscWebService' which is in 'xPSDesiredStateConfiguration'
+We need to check 'DSCResources' on iis01 as we require 'xDscWebService' which is in 'xPSDesiredStateConfiguration'
 We need xDSCWebService for the CreatePullServer.ps1 script to work
 ```
 Get-DSCResource
 Get-DscResource xDSCWebService | fl *
 ```

-Now reate an empty .ps1 file
+Now create an empty .ps1 file
 `New-Item c:\admin\CreatePullServer.ps1 -type file`

 Copy and paste contents of my CreatePullServer.ps1 into this file and save
-Paste it onto the ISE which should indicate remote file and save !
+Paste it onto the ISE which should indicate it is a 'remote file' and save !
 ```
 cd\
 cd admin